yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-matrix-notation.md

 After that, I'd suggest you continue practicing with the exercises, until they feel easy.
 You can also invent new exercises if you want — and leave them in comments below, or email them to me.
-Although it was not the main topic of this blog post, it is also particularly useful to practice using numpy functions like sum, mean, argmin etc. in conjunction with numpy axes.
-Other libraires like Pytorch work in a very similar way.
+Although it was not the main topic of this blog post, it is also particularly useful to practice using NumPy functions like sum, mean, argmin etc., in conjunction with NumPy axes.
+Other libraries like PyTorch work in a very similar way.

 And finally, you may want to check out my other blog posts.
 A natural continuation of this one would be the one on [matrix calculus][matrix-calculus].

-See you there, and thanks for reading! *(todo: find a catchier signature catch to conclude posts)*
+See you there, and thanks for reading! *(TODO: find a catchier signature catch to conclude posts)*

 <!---
 This should be a hidden comment.